jabirali/dotfiles/README.md

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 Ensure that `brew shellenv` is correctly added to your shell init file as suggested in the output of the installation command above.
-Then use `brew bundle` to install the remaining dependencies and applications.
-Finally, the script `dotlink` ensures all files are in the right place.

-    cd ~/.config
+Then run the `dotlink` script to symlink config files with non-XDG locations into the right places, and call `brew bundle` to bootstrap your system:

+    ~/.config/bin/dotlink
-    brew bundle
+    brew bundle install --global
-    ./bin/dotlink

 [1]: https://github.com/jabirali?tab=repositories&type=source